Psalms For Life

 Seeing the injustice of our authorities, let alone that of evil dictators elsewhere, I often struggle to believe your moral order holds firm in the universe, God.
 Help me see both oppressed and oppressor as you do, Lord.
 Deliver me from evil and may your kingdom come, I pray.
 Amen.

-Meditate on this during your free moments today:
+Meditate on this in your free moments today:

 Why YHWH?